cool-pot/boris-compiler/README.md

 The project involves building several stages of a complete compiler for a made-up language made by Prof **Boris Aronov**.

-The following parts will be necessary:
+The following parts have been implemented:

 - [x] scanner
 - [x] parser
 - [x] symbol table handler and type checker
 - [x] code generator

+The keywords and grammar is described in [GRAMMAR.txt](./GRAMMAR.txt)

 ## Build the compiler